Joby Aviation Inc. (JOBY) Shares Soar Above 1-Year High

 JP Morgan gave a rating of “Neutral” to JOBY, setting the target price at $7 in the report published on April 28th of the previous year.

-Volatility was left at 5.23%, however, over the last 30 days, the volatility rate increased by 9.03%, as shares surge +0.24% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.70% lower at present.
+Volatility was left at 5.71%, however, over the last 30 days, the volatility rate increased by 5.93%, as shares surge +17.04% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.52% upper at present.

 Insider Trading